SMS Marketing - The Forgotten Marketing Tool

-They are usually cheap per SMS message as well, ranging from $0.10-0.15 per SMS message and they have a suitable character limit, such as 700-800 characters allowing you to get enough information out.
+They are usually cheap per SMS message, ranging from $0.10-0.15 per SMS message.
+They have a suitable character limit, such as 700-800 characters, allowing you to get enough information out.

 For the most part, the SMS messages are actually sent through a 3rd party such as Telstra, Optus, Vodafone or any other carrier to ensure the best deliverability.

-With most SMS packs, you’d be able to set up an ‘Address Book’ or ‘Contact List’ which you would just add certain contacts by phone number to your list, and bulk message them all the same SMS message individually.
+With most SMS packs, you’d be able to set up an ‘Address Book’ or ‘Contact List’ which you would add certain contacts by phone number to your list and bulk message them all the same SMS message individually.

-You would also be able to create SMS templates for important dates, events or sales that you can refer to and then SMS your contacts in bulk.
+You would also create SMS templates for important dates, events or sales that you can refer to and then SMS your contacts in bulk.

-SMS marketing is an effective and low-cost marketing tool, in comparison to SEO or Google Adwords.
+SMS marketing is an effective and low-cost marketing tool in comparison to SEO or Google Adwords.
 It has been proven to have a higher conversion rate compared to email marketing.
-Nowadays, everyone has a mobile phone, whether it’s an old Nokia or the latest iPhone, the message is still received the exact same, and allows you to reach a whole range of different demographic.
+Nowadays, everyone has a mobile phone, whether it’s an old Nokia or the latest iPhone, the message is still received the same and allows you to reach a whole range of different demographics.

-It’s worth investing in a SMS service and giving it a go, and given the fact it is relatively inexpensive, it doesn’t hurt to try and successful conversions is well worth the cost.
+It’s worth investing in an SMS service and giving it a go, and given the fact it is relatively inexpensive, it doesn’t hurt to try, and successful conversions are well worth the cost.